vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/README.md

 Students by the end of the course will be able to ...

-1. Build from scratch an app or product in your language concentration
+1. Build and ship an app or product in your language concentration
 1. Explain the value of your product via a product pitch
 1. Provide and receive constructive feedback on your app idea, designs, and code